duong-db/U-Lite/README.md

 # U-Lite
-A lightweight CNN-based model for medical image segmentation.
+A lightweight CNN-based model for medical image segmentation

+# Update
+* Code is in progress